jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

 that make up your software
 and keep these up-to-date with the latest patches.
 In the DevSecOps culture,
-it's a good idea to embed [SCA](../../categories/sca/) tools into your continuous integration and continuous delivery (CI/CD) pipelines in your SDLC to get useful information promptly and continuously about vulnerable open-source or third-party components.
+it’s a good idea to perform [SCA](../../categories/sca/) on your source code early and across the entire SDLC to get useful information promptly and continuously about vulnerable open-source or third-party components.

-## Conduct regular security audits
+## Conduct security audits continuously

 As threats are evolving continuously, organizations need to assess their systems thoroughly